ankurkumarz/devops-sre-deepagent/docs/business-usecase.md

 - **Infrastructure Inspection**: Kubernetes cluster, pod, service, event, and log analysis.
 It can automatically discover and map complex application environments, identify performance anomalies and pinpoint the precise cause of problems in real time, significantly reducing manual effort and mean time to repair (MTTR).
 - **Configuration Correlation**: CMDB and configuration data analysis using text-to-query patterns
 - **Knowledge Retrieval**: Internal knowledge base and Agentic RAG for known failure patterns
-- **Incident Management**: Automated creation, update, and correlation of incidents in ITSM systems
+- **Incident Management**: Automated creation, update, and correlation of incidents in ITSM systems.
+Agentic AI-driven investigations to help SREs, IT operations and cloud engineering teams rapidly diagnose, troubleshoot and remediate operational issues.
 - **Code Awareness**: Inspection of recent code changes, issues, and pull requests with remediation suggestions

 Production and SRE operators remain in control through confidence thresholds, approval workflows, and escalation guardrails.